 Let’s go through each step, one by one.

 Machine Learning can be a valuable tool to solve a multitude of tasks.
-However, clearly understanding the problem, defining goals, and outlining a plan of action is not trivial.
+However, clearly understanding the problem, defining goals, and outlining a plan of action are not trivial.

 Before you start thinking about how you will implement an ML solution, you need to clearly define the business objectives you want to reach with it.
 Set milestones along the way according to which performance can be measured.